syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### pageSettings.boundaryConstraints `String`
 {:#members:pagesettings-boundaryConstraints}

-Defines the scrollable region of diagram.
+Defines the draggable region of diagram elements.
 See<a href="global.html#boundaryConstraints">Boundary Constraints</a>

 #### Default Value